moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Access Slack

-Send a request to join the ASD Slack workspace [here](https://asdslack.slack.com), once you are part of the workspace you can access the channels within it.
+Send a request to join the Data and Analysis (ASD) Slack workspace [here](https://asdslack.slack.com), once you are part of the workspace you can access the channels within it.
 To create an account, you will need an email address ending in one of the following:

 * @justice.gsi.gov.uk
 * @digital.justice.gov.uk